 - Flexible compatibility across vehicles

-The OBD is a clever piece of machinery with sensors rigged all over the vital components in a car.
+The On Board Diagnostics is a clever piece of machinery with sensors rigged all over the vital components in a car.
 Whenever a malfunction is detected, a DTC (Diagnostics Trouble Codes) is generated in the OBD subsystem.
 These codes can be either generic or unique as defined by the vehicle manufacturer.
 A mechanic; using an OBD scanner checks these fault codes and pin-points the root cause of the problem.

 Variations of DTC or Fault Codes: